 National Merit Finalists who win either a National Merit or National Achievement Scholarship from the National Merit Scholarship Corporation or other corporate sponsor are able to use this scholarship at Olin College, and will be identified as National Merit Scholars.
+Eligibility criteria is established and determined by the National Merit Scholarship Corporation.
 Finalists who designate Olin College as their first choice college, but do not receive a NMSC or corporate-sponsored scholarship, may be designated as Olin National Merit Scholars.
 Olin National Merit Scholars will be awarded a \$1000 scholarship for four years, funded by Olin College.
 The student must submit renewal paperwork to National Merit each year for continued eligibility.